nicoverschu/azure-playground/AzureFunctions/GracefulShutdown/readme.md

 * trigger a function app restart from the portal, for example

-What i what to achieve is to save the messages that were being processed to another queue, so that they are handled later on.
+What i want to achieve is to save the messages that were being processed to another queue, so that they are handled later on.
-I want to avoid messages in the dead-letter queue (potential duplicates) I've set the Max delivery count to 1 on the queue which triggers the function So far i have some messages in the `retryhandling` queue and some messages in the dead-letter.
+I want to avoid messages in the dead-letter queue (potential duplicates).
+I've set the Max delivery count to 1 on the queue which triggers the function.
+So far i have some messages in the `retryhandling` queue and some messages in the dead-letter.

-Next step:
+Next steps:
 * setup a queue which keeps the messages that were processed without any trouble.
-* increase the max delivery count of `queue` in order to see if i end up with actual duplicates
+* increase the max delivery count of `queue` in order to see if i end up with actual duplicates.